amlight/sdn-lg/README.md

 http://localhost:3000
 ```

 To use Grafana interface, default user is `admin` and passwoard `admin`.
+The documentation on the web interface can be accessed [here](https://github.com/amlight/grafana-amlight-app-sdnlg/blob/master/README.md).

 ## Contact